 This focused part of the treatment, called a boost, is standard for women with invasive breast cancer to reduce the risk of a recurrence in the breast.
 Women with DCIS may also receive the boost.
 For women with a low risk of recurrence, the boost may be optional.
 It is important to discuss this treatment approach with your doctor.

-There has been growing interest in the use of newer regimens that shorten the length of radiation treatment from 5 to 6 weeks to 3 to 4 weeks.
-In one method called hypo-fractionated radiation therapy, a higher daily dose is given to the whole breast so that the overall length of treatment is shortened to 3 to 4 weeks.
-This approach can also be combined with a boost to the tumor site either during or after the whole breast radiation treatments.
-Even shorter schedules have been studied and are in use in some centers, including accelerated partial breast radiation for 5 days, and others are researching a 3-week schedule.
+Newer regimens that shorten the length of standard radiation treatment are also in use.
+In a method called hypo-fractionated radiation therapy, a higher daily dose is given to the whole breast so that the overall length of treatment is shortened to 3 to 4 weeks.
+Large studies show that women with early-stage breast cancer who received this therapy have shown equal cure rates, equal and very low risks for complications, and equal or better appearance of the breasts 10 years after treatment when compared with standard radiation therapy.
+Hypo-fractionated radiation therapy can be combined with a boost to the tumor site either during or after the whole breast radiation treatments.
+Even shorter schedules have been studied and are in use in some centers, including accelerated partial breast radiation therapy (see below) for 5 days.

 These shorter schedules may not be options for women who need radiation therapy after a mastectomy or radiation therapy to their lymph nodes.
 Also, longer schedules of radiation therapy may be needed for some women with very large breast size.
-More research is being done to find out whether younger patients or those who need radiation therapy after chemotherapy may also be eligible for these shorter radiation schedules.
+More research is being done to find out whether younger patients or those who need radiation therapy after chemotherapy may be able to have these shorter radiation therapy schedules.

 PBI can be done with standard external-beam radiation therapy that is focused on the area where tumor was removed and not on the entire breast.
-PBI may also be performed using brachytherapy.
+PBI may also be done with brachytherapy.
 Brachytherapy includes the use of plastic catheters or a metal wand placed temporarily in the breast.
-Breast brachytherapy can involve short treatment times, ranging from 1 dose to 1 week, or it can be given as 1 dose in the operating room immediately after the tumor is removed.
-These forms of focused radiation are currently used only for patients with a smaller, less-aggressive, and node-negative tumor.
+Breast brachytherapy can involve short treatment times, ranging from 1 dose to 1 week.
+It can also be given as 1 dose in the operating room immediately after the tumor is removed.
+These forms of focused radiation therapy are currently used only for patients with a smaller, less-aggressive, and lymph node-negative tumor.

 Intensity-modulated radiation therapy.
 Intensity-modulated radiation therapy (IMRT) is a more advanced way to give external-beam radiation therapy to the breast.
 The intensity of the radiation directed at the breast is varied to better target the tumor, spreading the radiation more evenly throughout the breast.
 The use of IMRT lessens the radiation dose and may decrease possible damage to nearby organs, such as the heart and lung, and the risks of some immediate side effects, such as peeling of the skin during treatment.
 This can be especially important for women with medium to large breasts who have a higher risk of side effects, such as peeling and burns, compared with women with smaller breasts.
 IMRT may also help to lessen the long-term effects on the breast tissue that were common with older radiation techniques such as hardness, swelling, or discoloration.

 IMRT is not recommended for everyone.
-Talk with your radiation oncology doctor to learn more.
-Special insurance approval may also be needed for coverage for IMRT, so it is important to check with your health insurance company before any treatment begins to make sure it is covered.
+Talk with your radiation oncologist to learn more.
+Special insurance approval may also be needed for coverage for IMRT.
+It is important to check with your health insurance company before any treatment begins to make sure it is covered.